OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ![Function to Count Changing Orders per Interval](img/ex13_cell10.PNG)

-The result of this function is a Pandas DataFrame which gives the number of orders which changed at least once in a given resampling interval.
+The result of this function is a Pandas DataFrame which gives the number of orders which changed at least once in a given re-sampling interval.
 Let's look again at Conductive Polymers to see what this data looks like for an infrequently traded asset.
-To provide more context, we'll overlay a plot of the change count data we computed above, resampled to the same interval we used for market participants.
+To provide more context, we'll overlay a plot of the change count data we computed above, re-sampled to the same interval we used for market participants.
 Here's the plot for Conductive Polymers:

 ![Conductive Polymers Participants (bar - left axis) vs. Best Bid/Ask Changes (line - right axis) (1 hour samples)](img/ex13_cell11.PNG)

 The peaks in the graphs do not quite line up and the sampled participant count is quite low.
 One conclusion we might draw from this data is that market making is not really happening for Conductive Polymer.
 Another possible conclusion is that the change cycle is much slower than one hour.
-We can check out intuition by resampling for a larger change interval.
+We can check out intuition by re-sampling for a larger change interval.
 Here's the same plot for Conductive Polymer re-sampled over two hour intervals:

 ![Conductive Polymers Participants (bar - left axis) vs. Best Bid/Ask Changes (line - right axis) (2 hour samples)](img/ex13_cell12.PNG)

-Changing the sample interval has not captured more market participants which reinforces the hypothesis that market making is probably not occuring on this asset.
+Changing the sample interval has not captured more market participants which reinforces the hypothesis that market making is probably not occurring on this asset.
 Instead, this could be one large order competing with a regular flow of small orders placed by casual players throughout the day.
 The owner of the large order must regularly re-position to capture the best bid or ask.
 We can confirm our hypothesis by looking more carefully at the order book snapshots for the day.
 We leave that task as an exercise for the reader.

 What do participants look like for a more actively traded asset?
 Let's look at the same plot for Prototype Cloaking Device I, sampled at one hour intervals: